Lasallian Heritage Days 2026

 Free to all

-Join the campus community to share a meal provided by GEC as we kick off the 20th year of Lasallian Heritage Days.
+Join the campus community to share a meal hosted by Gael Dining as we kick off the 21st year of Lasallian Heritage Days.
+Enjoy lunch, listen to music, visit department and club-sponsored tables - including the "Major Expo" where students can meet with faculty from their major/prospective major - win swag, play games, and spend the afternoon outside together on the Chapel lawn.
 All are welcome and we look forward to celebrating with you!

 Image